St. Patrick's Day Find the Letter Worksheets Activity for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-I love using the holidays to spruce things up and change the routine in the classrooms a little bit, so my kiddos don’t get bored, and these fantastic St. Patrick’s Day Find the Letter worksheets are perfect for this purpose.
+I love using the holidays to spruce things up and change the classroom routine a little bit so my kiddos don’t get bored, and these fantastic St. Patrick’s Day Find the Letter worksheets are perfect for this purpose.

 I have to say that St. Patrick’s Day was not on my radar for many years.
-See, I was born and raised in the tropics and this holiday is not celebrated over there.
-However, 23 years ago it became a very important one for me when my first niece was born.
+See, I was born and raised in the tropics, and this holiday is not celebrated there.
+However, 23 years ago, it became a very important one for me when my first niece was born.

-I have two nieces that are half-Irish.
-Their father, who was a great brother-in-law, was pure Irish and he and my sister kept Irish traditions very close, even after his passing.
-Oh boy! you should see the girls dancing Irish Step (the typical Irish dance).
+I have two nieces who are half-Irish.
+Their father, who was a great brother-in-law, was pure Irish, and he and my sister kept Irish traditions very close, even after his passing.
+Oh boy!
+You should see the girls dancing the Irish Step (the typical Irish dance).
 They are great dancers.

 St. Patrick’s Day Find the Letter Worksheets